tsrivishnu/tsrivishnu.github.io/_posts/2022-01-19-overcoming-challenges-with-jsbundling-rails-with-webpack-5-on-production.md

 This works fine for the basic cases.
 However, no Webpack build configuration is simple and neither is ours.

-## Chunks, Sourcemaps and Asset pipeline (Sprcokets)
+## Chunks, Sourcemaps and Asset pipeline (Sprockets)

-First issue we faced is with chunks configuration.
+First issue we faced was with chunks configuration.
 Webpack generates chunks with incremental file names like `app-chunk-0.js`, `app-chunk-1.js` etc., and there is no way for us to know how many chunks are created and how they are named.